 We don’t have a revered public figure whose presence is as prominent in politics as in pop culture.
 We don’t have a woman who gives you the impression that she really understands what you’re going through and actually gives a shit, too.
 We don’t have quite the same beacon of humility who radiates a lightness, even when the circumstances aren’t particularly pleasant.
 That’s a hell of a lot to place on one woman for sure, and it’s probably too much for any singular person to knowingly carry.
 But in a society that lacks a representative number of black women who are respected in the way this one is, we have no choice but to look to our Forever First Lady over in the States.
 We look to Michelle Obama, the uncontested matriarch of black womanhood.

 I know you’ve heard about it.
-I know you were distressed when the tickets for her London talk sold out in minutes the other week.
-And I know you want to read it.
+I know you were distressed when the tickets for her London talk sold out in minutes, and then freaked out all over again when you heard what she had to say.
+And I know you want to read this book.
 Why?
 Because we already feel like we know Obama's story and, inevitably, we want more.
 Her relationship with Barack has always come across as sincere and intimate, as does her adoration of her daughters Malia and Sasha.
 Obama's fierce commitment to girls' education has never felt like a House of Cards-style side project to keep the president's wife occupied – far from it.
 And if the cries for Obama to run for office herself are anything to go by, there's an international understanding not just of the fact that, yeah, she seems like a pretty cool person, but also that we really need someone like Obama in our line of sight.
 Her memoir promises to keep her there for a while.

 The bad news is that a return to the White House definitely isn't going to happen.
 "Because people often ask, I’ll say it here, directly: I have no intention of running for office, ever," she writes.
 Obama's dislike of politics and the novelty of normality are totally understandable after two terms of living in a goldfish bowl.
 However in the book Obama also speaks candidly about the things that drew so many of us towards her as the ally we didn't know we needed.
 She continues to volunteer herself as the woman whose life, despite having started earlier, later or on the other side of the world from ours, reflects our own experiences and perhaps foreshadows what might come.